zarusz/LightDataInterface/README.md

 # LightDataInterface

+##Benefits

+* Common and light DAL interfaces make your application layer code independent of the specific DAL technology.
+* Easier to switch from an existing DAL implementation (e.g. NHibernate) to another (e.g. Entity Framework).
+* Eliminates boilerplate when coordinating DAL (e.g. executing unit of work in a transaction).

 ##Features

 ###Common interfaces
-The DAL client code (e.g. application layer) uses minimalistic and straightfoward interfaces to coordinate the data access layer.
+The DAL client code (e.g. application layer) uses minimalistic and straightforward interfaces to coordinate the data access layer.
 No dependencies on any particular framework (e.g. NHibernate, ADO.NET or EntityFramework).

 * `IDataSession`
 * `IUnitOfWork`